Manitej66/tutorials/java/oops/constructor.md

 #### 2. Parameterized Constructor

 - it has more than 0 parameters
-- Iused to provode different values to different objects
+- used to provide different values to different objects

 #### example